Why asset and inventory management is important to schools and universities

 In addition, our tools will help you to demonstrate that your critical assets meet compliance objectives irrespective of whether they are for internal governance, work health and safety, occupational health and safety or any other statutory or warranty obligations.

-Our easy to use mobile audit tools and barcode and/or RFID tracking software provide our customers with the technology to effectively and accurately manage every aspect of their critical assets, over its full lifecycle, while providing real-time asset registry accuracy and effective auditing.
+Our easy to use mobile asset tracking technology and audit tools plus barcode and/or RFID tracking software provides our customers with the technology to effectively and accurately manage every aspect of their critical assets, over its full lifecycle, while providing real-time asset registry accuracy and effective auditing.